 Regulatory Risk.
 The Company is subject to extensive federal and state regulation and supervision primarily intended to protect depositors' funds, federal deposit insurance funds, and the banking system as a whole.
 These regulations affect the Company's lending practices, capital structure, investment practices, dividend policy, and growth, among other things.
 Congress and federal regulatory agencies continually review banking laws, regulations, and policies for possible changes.
 Changes to statutes, regulations, or regulatory policies, including changes in interpretation or implementation of statutes, regulations, or policies, could affect the Company in substantial and unpredictable ways.
 Such changes could subject the Company to additional costs, limit the types of financial services and products the Company may offer and/or increase the ability of non-banks to offer competing financial products and services, among other things.
-Failure to comply with laws, regulations, or policies could have a material adverse effect on the Company's business, financial condition, and results of operations.
+Failure to comply with laws, regulations, or policies could result in sanctions by regulatory agencies, civil money penalties, and/or reputation damage, which could have a material adverse effect on the Company's business, financial condition, and results of operations.
 While the Company has policies and procedures designed to prevent any such violations, there can be no assurance that such violations will not occur.